Sanergy Business Model

 When it comes to Sanergy’s key activities, we can take a closer look directly at the company website.
 Here, the firm describes its approach as consisting in four main activities: building toilets, supporting (and expanding) the franchise network, collecting waste and treating/converting it into agricultural end-products.
 All this is made possible thanks to key resources such as staff, facilities and machines, (access to) capital and brand reputation.

 Now, what about partners?
 Among the extensive network that supports Sanergy, we narrowed it down and identified few fundamental partners.
-To begin with, foundations and organizations like Acumen invested patient capital in the firm and keep providing strategic counseling and support.
+To begin with, foundations and organizations like Acumen invested patient capital in the firm: although some exited their equity stakes, they keep providing strategic counseling and support.
 Furthermore, local authorities and governments work together with Sanergy and secures land access for FLTs, supportive policies, and pretty much everything that is needed to scale the impact.
 Finally, the firm also partners with Kiva to ensure micro-entrepreneurs interested in joining the franchise network with accessible credit.

 Cost Structure + Revenue Engines